-Through this Plan, the Universities also seek to responsibly recognize and, when possible, resolve the effects of past societal discrimination and the impact discrimination has had.
-To those ends, the State Universities commit to an ongoing examination of all policies and procedures to ensure that they do not operate to the of any person discriminatory basis.
+Through this Plan, the Universities also seek to responsibly recognize and, when possible, resolve the effects of past societal discrimination and the impact that discrimination has had.
+To those ends, the State Universities commit to an ongoing examination of all policies and procedures to ensure that they do not operate to the of any person detriment on any discriminatory basis.
 Finally, the Universities commit to a proactive affirmative action posture for the recruitment, selection, and promotion of students and employees.